yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 # Local View

 XAP supports a [Local View](./local-view.html) configuration.
 This provides a front-end client side cache that will be used with any `Read` or `ReadMultiple` operations implicitly.
-The local view will be loaded on start and will be updated implicitly by the space.
+The local view will be loaded on start and will be updated implicitly by the Space.

 {% indent %}
 ![local_view.jpg](/attachment_files/local_view.jpg)